 Within MSIA we teach another dimension to the meditative process which changes it from a passive technique of “emptying the mind” to an active technique of directing the mind and emotions.
 We call these active meditations “spiritual exercises,” which suggests the activity of exercises combined with a spiritual focus and thrust.

-If you are interested in a guided meditation, click below to begin.
+If you are interested in a guided meditation for Spiritual Exercises, click below to begin.

 The soul is an extremely dynamic and creative unit of energy.
 It is ALIVE in the truest, most pure sense of the word.
 It is that part of you that never dies, always exists, always IS.
 It is an extension of God and a spark of the divine.
 It is your reality.
 The body, mind, and emotions are your illusions.
 Because the soul is active and dynamically alive, you must become active and alive in order to know this essence of yourself and awaken yourself to the reality of the dynamic beingness that is the soul.
 You cannot awaken to that which is active by being passive.
 You must become active to reach soul consciousness and that is why spiritual exercises are a key to Soul Transcendence.

 Experience a practical introduction to meditation and spiritual exercises in these 10 short lessons.
 The lessons are each approximately 1-3 minutes long for you to read, listen, and watch.

 There are ways to get into the heavens through the physical level: prayer, meditation, contemplation, and spiritual exercises.
 When you pray, you ask God, when you meditate, you listen, and when you contemplate, you think about what you heard.

 In MSIA, we teach spiritual exercises (also called s.e.’s), which is an active process to move into your Soul consciousness.
 S.e.’s are a technique of holding your mind steady and quieting your emotions, by using a spiritual tone or vibration to connect to the energy that flows from God throughout all existence.